Koo Ja-cheol: Style of play

-Koo showed his best performance when playing as an attacking midfielder, although he originally deployed as a defensive midfielder.
-He sometimes played as a central midfielder, second striker, or winger if necessary.
-He was praised for his techniques, especially a talent for getting out of opponents' pressure, while keeping the ball.
+Koo showed his best performance when playing as an attacking midfielder, although he started his professional career as a defensive midfielder.
+He could play as a central midfielder, second striker, or winger if necessary.
+He was praised for his techniques, especially a talent for getting out of opponents' pressure with the ball.
 He also had an ability to find the back of the net, often displaying a knack to charge into the opposition penalty box unsighted.
-However, he was occasionally criticized that his individual ability slowed down his team's tempo.
+However, his individual ability was occasionally criticised for slowing his team's tempo.